docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### FETCHMAIL_PARALLEL

   **0** => `fetchmail` runs with a single config file `/etc/fetchmailrc` **1** => `/etc/fetchmailrc` is split per poll entry.
-For every poll entry a seperate fetchmail instance is started  to allow having multiple imap idle configurations defined.
+For every poll entry a separate fetchmail instance is started  to allow having multiple imap idle configurations defined.

 Note: The defaults of your fetchmailrc file need to be at the top of the file.
 Otherwise it won't be added correctly to all separate `fetchmail` instances.